Phu Quoc Natural Reserve

 Dinh Cau Rock

 Situated by the mouth of the Duong Dong River, Dinh Cau Rock is considered the symbol of Phu Quoc where sand, sea, sun, and stone blend in perfect harmony.
 It is not only an odd-shaped scenic beauty but also a quaint sacred holy place.
 Local fishermen pray to God here before setting sail.
-The romantic steps take you to the top, where you can feel the gentle sea breeze, watch sunset over the eroded rock formation and enjoy a peaceful view of the Duong Dong River.
+The romantic steps take you to the top, where you can feel the gentle sea breeze, watch the sunset over the eroded rock formation and enjoy a peaceful view of the Duong Dong River.

 Away from the hustle-bustle of the mainland, Phu Quoc is an ideal serene retreat for those who wish to put away the time in contemplation or meditation.
 Quite a few temples and shrines lie scattered across the island, in the district town and in the surrounding countryside as well.
 Built in the early 19th century, Sung Hung Pagoda, with its original structure and intriguing statues, is well worth visiting.
-Nestled in thick vegetation on a hill side, Su Muon Pagoda is always an inspiration for visitors thanks to its unique blend of nature and architecture.
+Nestled in thick vegetation on a hillside, Su Muon Pagoda is always an inspiration for visitors thanks to its unique blend of nature and architecture.
 All the rest is yours to discover and explore.

 Duong Dong Riverside market

 A nice way to get an insight into the life of a locality is socializing yourselves in its marketplace.
-Everything in Duong Dong market looks so different from anything else in town: huge fish, odd fishing tools… A lively and cheerful atmosphere permeates the marketplace from vendors in conical-palm hats sitting on the ground with their small baskets of little fruits and vegetables to salespeople at their big well-stocked stands.
+Everything in Duong Dong market looks so different from anything else in town: huge fish, odd fishing tools… A lively and cheerful atmosphere permeates the marketplace from vendors in conical palm hats sitting on the ground with their small baskets of little fruits and vegetables to salespeople at their big well-stocked stands.
 A walk to the market jetty where you can take wonderful snapshots of boats constantly loaded and unloaded in a hurry is also worth trying.

 An Thoi Islands

-Off the southern tip of the main island (30 minutes by boat from An Thoi), the 15 islands of An Thoi abound with with scenic beaches, azure waters, colorful coral reefs and colonies of diverse fishes.
+Off the southern tip of the main island (30 minutes by boat from An Thoi), the 15 islands of An Thoi abound with scenic beaches, azure waters, colorful coral reefs and colonies of diverse fishes.
 Large of tiny, some of them are still uninhabited and perfectly pristine.
 A host of leisure activities awaits you such as swimming, snorkeling, boating, fishing or just lounging.
 Don't fail to stop at a fishing village in Hon Thom to see the locals' daily chores and experience their friendliness.
 Boats can be arranged at your hotel.